-“I hereby declare you an unregulated thinking machine,” Lady Orange declared, facing the old computer one last time, “and as such – forbidden.“ Justice demanded formalities to be kept and observed under all circumstances.
+“I hereby declare you an unregulated thinking machine,” said Lady Orange, facing the old computer one last time, “and as such – forbidden.“ Justice demanded formalities to be kept and observed under all circumstances.
 “Therefore,” the lady added, “you are requested to turn yourself off, after which time you shall be decommissioned.”

 “You will love Rodney for the next zero minutes,” the computer said.

 “Zero?”
 Said Rodney, Lord Jest, that is, quickly and suspiciously, right before the old computer exploded.

 In the years to come, the heap of rubble on the ground, a mile and a half under the giant hole in the now utterly forbidden Lampa Rampa Boulevard, would become a preferred destination for young lovers.
 On certain summer nights, one could see the moon trough the opening in the clouds and in the road above them.

 And the remaining ladies and lords of the municipality, mighty as they might be, thus learned of the dangers of integer overflow.